 - impaired structural integrity (a crack or fracture of the tooth).

-This can be a slow process and may not be noticeable for some time.
-It can manifest as a different degree of discomfort when pressure is applied to the tooth, during normal function, or when you clench your teeth together.
-The tooth may also become slightly darker.
-In the case of a more serious infection, it can present as localized swelling around the tooth, a small blister visible in the gum, or a noticeable swelling of the face due to a collection of pus.
+In more serious cases, the infection may manifest as localized swelling around the tooth, a small blister visible in the gum, or significant facial swelling due to pus collection.
 This is called an abscess.
-If the process is not treated accordingly, it can progress further into the jawbone, leading to changes in the bone structure and ultimately the formation of a cyst as your body reacts to the source of the infection.
-The more advanced the disease, the lower the chances of successful treatment of the tooth.
+If left untreated, the process can progress further into the jawbone, leading to changes in bone structure and ultimately the formation of a cyst as your body reacts to the source of the infection.
+The more advanced the disease, the less likely it is to successfully treat the tooth.

-We will ask you about your symptoms, carefully gathering even some information that may seem irrelevant to you.
-We will also ask you about your general health, any current medications you are taking, and any previous dental treatments you may have had.
-We will then carefully examine your mouth.
 In most cases, radiographs (x-rays) will be taken to aid in the diagnostic process.
-You can discuss the procedure, possible outcomes, and alternatives to root canal treatment with us in detail.
-This will help to truly understand what the limitations of the proposed treatment are.
-It is very important that you consent to treatment with a full understanding of what is involved.
+Talk to us about the procedure, possible outcomes, and root canal treatment You can discuss the alternatives in detail.
+This will help you truly understand the limitations of the proposed treatment.
+It's crucial that you consent to treatment with a full understanding of what's involved.

 What awaits me after treatment?